-Indications Posology Duration of treatment Cryptococcosis - Treatment of cryptococcal meningitis.
+Cryptococcosis - Treatment of cryptococcal meningitis.
 Loading dose: 400 mg on Day 1 Subsequent dose: 200 mg to 400 mg once daily Usually at least 6 to 8 weeks.
 In life threatening infections the daily dose can be increased to 800 mg - Maintenance therapy to prevent relapse of cryptococcal meningitis in patients with high risk of recurrence.
 200 mg once daily Indefinitely at a daily dose of 200 mg Coccidioidomycosis 200 mg to 400 mg once daily 11 months up to 24 months or longer depending on the patient.
 800 mg daily may be considered for some infections and especially for meningeal disease Invasive candidiasis Loading dose: 800 mg on Day 1 Subsequent dose: 400 mg once daily In general, the recommended duration of therapy for candidemia is for 2 weeks after first negative blood culture result and resolution of signs and symptoms attributable to candidemia.
 Treatment of mucosal candidiasis - Oropharyngeal candidiasis Loading dose: 200 mg to 400 mg on Day 1 Subsequent dose: 100 mg to 200 mg once daily 7 to 21 days (until oropharyngeal candidiasis is in remission).
 Longer periods may be used in patients with severely compromised immune function - Oesophageal candidiasis Loading dose: 200 mg to 400 mg on Day 1 Subsequent dose: 100 mg to 200 mg once daily 14 to 30 days (until oesophageal candidiasis is in remission).
 Longer periods may be used in patients with severely compromised immune function - Candiduria 200 mg to 400 mg once daily 7 to 21 days.
-Longer periods may be used in patients with severely compromised immune function. - Chronic atrophic candidiasis 50 mg once daily 14 days

-- Chronic mucocutaneous candidiasis 50 mg to 100 mg once daily Up to 28 days.
-Longer periods depending on both the severity of infection or underlying immune compromisation and infection Prevention of relapse of mucosal candidiasis in patients infected with HIV - Oropharyngeal candidiasis 100 mg to 200 mg daily or 200 mg 3 times per week An indefinite period for patients with chronic immune suppression who are at high risk of experiencing relapse - Oesophageal candidiasis 100 mg to 200 mg daily or 200 mg 3 times per week An indefinite period for patients with chronic immune suppression Genital candidiasis Acute vaginal candidiasis Candidal balanitis 150 mg Single dose - Treatment and prophylaxis of recurrent vaginal candidiasis (4 or more episodes a year).
-Maintenance dose: 6 months.
-Dermatomycosis - tinea pedis, - tinea corporis, - tinea cruris, - candida infections 150 mg once weekly or 50 mg once daily 2 to 4 weeks, tinea pedis may require treatment for up to 6 weeks - tinea versicolor 300 mg to 400 mg once weekly 1 to 3 weeks 50 mg once daily 2 to 4 weeks - tinea unguium (onychomycosis) 150 mg once weekly Treatment should be continued until infected nail is replaced (uninfected nail grows in).
+Longer periods may be used in patients with severely compromised immune function. - Chronic atrophic candidiasis 50 mg once daily 14 days - Chronic mucocutaneous candidiasis 50 mg to 100 mg once daily Up to 28 days.
+Longer periods depending on both the severity of infection or underlying immune compromisation and infection Prevention of relapse of mucosal candidiasis in patients infected with candidiasis 100 mg to 200 mg once daily or 200 mg 3 times per week An indefinite period for patients with chronic immune suppression HIV who are at high risk of experiencing relapse mg once daily or patients with An indefinite period for patients with chronic immune suppression Genital candidiasis Acute vaginal candidiasisCandidal balanitis 150 mg Single dose - Treatment and prophylaxis of recurrent vaginal candidiasis (4 or more episodes a year).
+150 mg every third day for a total of 3 doses (day 1, 4, and 7) followed by 150 mg once weekly maintenance dose Maintenance dose: 6 months.
+Dermatomycosis tinea pedis,tinea corporis,tinea cruris,candida infections 150 mg once weekly or 50 mg once daily 2 to 4 weeks, tinea pedis may require treatment for up to 6 weeks - tinea versicolor 300 mg to 400 mg once weekly 1 to 3 weeks 50 mg once daily 2 to 4 weeks - tinea unguium (onychomycosis) 150 mg once weekly Treatment should be continued until infected nail is replaced (uninfected nail grows in).
 Regrowth of fingernails and toenails normally requires 3 to 6 months and 6 to 12 months, respectively.
 However, growth rates may vary widely in individuals, and by age.
-After successful treatment of long- term chronic infections, nails occasionally remain disfigured.
+After successful treatment of long-term chronic infections, nails occasionally remain disfigured.
 Prophylaxis of candidal infections in patients with prolonged neutropenia 200 mg to 400 mg once daily Treatment should start several days before the anticipated onset of neutropenia and continue for 7 days after recovery from neutropenia after the neutrophil count rises above 1000 cells per mm 3 .